jimdigriz/bratwurst/board/ar7/wag54g/README.md

 You should see over the serial port the router state that a firmware update is underway and about 90 seconds later the router will reset and boot into BRatWuRsT.

-If you do not have a serial port, then you will need to prep to run the `tftp` command, and run it within five seconds of powering on the router, hoping that you catch it.
+If you do not have a serial port, then you will need to prep to run the `tftp` command, and run it within five seconds of powering on the router, hoping that you catch it before the system starts booting up.

 # Information